MadhuVanthiSankarGanesh/irish_transport_ai/README.md

 For interview and portfolio demos, the recommended deployment is:

+- two AWS EC2 instances
+- one app instance for `Streamlit` and `MCP`
-- one AWS EC2 instance
+- one routing instance for `OTP` and `GraphHopper`
-- Docker Engine + Docker Compose
+- Docker Engine + Docker Compose on each instance
-- the app, MCP, OTP, GraphHopper, and optionally Ollama running as containers
+- Bedrock or another managed LLM provider so the app instance stays lightweight

+This split better reflects the real system design:

+- the app instance handles chat UX, orchestration, and tool access
+- the routing instance handles the heavier Java routing workloads
+- the two services communicate over configured service URLs

+For local development or quick demos, a single-host Docker Compose deployment is still supported.

 Recommended docs: